New Bond girl misses 'Chambermaid' Berlin premiere due to Bond shoot 'mishaps'

 The film is one of 19 contending for the top Golden Bear prize awarded next Saturday.

-(The story was refiled to fix the spelling of the director's last name in first paragraph)
+(This version of the story was refiled to fix spelling of director's last name in first paragraph)

 (Editing by Raissa Kasolowsky)